Chart Color Schemes

 Pennant Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Pennant Hills has a notably high level of educational attainment among residents aged 15 and above, with 52.3% holding university qualifications.
-This figure exceeds the national average of 30.4% and the state average of 32.2%.
-The area's strong educational background is evident in its high proportion of bachelor degrees (31.8%), postgraduate qualifications (16.5%), and graduate diplomas (4.0%).
-Vocational pathways are also well-represented, with advanced diplomas accounting for 11.4% and certificates for 11.1%.
+Pennant Hills has a notably high educational attainment among residents aged 15 and above, with 52.3% holding university qualifications.
+This figure surpasses both the national average of 30.4% and the New South Wales (NSW) average of 32.2%.
+The area's residents have a substantial educational advantage, which positions them strongly for knowledge-based opportunities.
+Bachelor degrees are the most common at 31.8%, followed by postgraduate qualifications at 16.5% and graduate diplomas at 4.0%.

-Educational participation is particularly notable, with 31.1% of residents currently enrolled in formal education.
+Vocational pathways account for 22.5% of qualifications among those aged 15 and above, with advanced diplomas making up 11.4% and certificates 11.1%.
+Educational participation is notably high in Pennant Hills, with 31.1% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.6% in secondary education, and 7.7% pursuing tertiary education.

 Frequently Asked Questions - Education